57 Best Rimworld Mods

 Opposite Rimworld Vanilla, where the whole home area gets cleaned, you set a specific area to clean up with this mod.
 Find the mod here.

 10. Color Coded Mood Bar by PorqueNoLosDos

 The name of this mod says it all.
 Each pawn’s mood bar within the colonist bar is based on their current mood.
 The mood bar will be red if a colonist is at or under their extreme mental risk break threshold.
 A significant mental break risk is orange and yellow when the pawn’s mood is at or under the minor mental break threshold.
 The mood bar will be light blue if the pawn is not under any mental break threshold.
 Find the mod here.

 11. Common Sense by Avil

-This mod gives your colonists some common sense and lets them act a bit smarter.
+This mod gives your colonists some common sense and lets them act smarter.
 For example, your pawn will clean the surgery room before performing the surgery on a colonist.
 Therefore, increasing the success chance of the surgery.
-However, there are more intelligent tweaks like these the mod does.
+However, there are more intelligent tweaks like these than the mod does.
 Check it out.
 Find the mod here.

 12. Crafting Quality Rebalanced by Phomor

 Are you getting awful quality from a level 20 crafter?
 With this mod, this will never happen again.
 This mod rebalances the item crafting quality.
 The mod affects everything where the quality of the product is determined by the crafter’s skill, which would be smithing, tailoring, construction, and art.
 Get the mod here.

 You no longer need to wonder how much damage your pawns or enemies take.
 This mod shows how much injury has been taken—a simple but handy mod.
 Get the mod here.